carmine560/trading-assistant/README.md

     ('beep', 'FREQUENCY, DURATION'), # beep.
     ('calculate_share_size', 'POSITION'), # calculate a share size and copy it.
     ('click', 'X, Y'),               # click.
+    ('click_widget', 'IMAGE, X, Y, WIDTH, HEIGHT), # locate a widget image in a region and click it.
     ('get_symbol', 'TITLE_REGEX'),   # get the symbol from a window title.
     ('hide_window', 'TITLE_REGEX'),  # hide a window.
     ('move_to', 'X, Y'),             # move the cursor to a position.